Need a quote or a sample plan? Get started by contacting a TI Educational Technology Consultant to help you with your professional development needs.

 Based on the popular STEM Behind Hollywood program (stemhollywood.com), these hands-on project-based activities incorporate both simulations and sensor-based data collection and analysis.
 Collaboration and argumentation strategies will be discussed and practiced as teacher teams attempt to figure out which STEM careers are needed to stop a zombie pandemic!
 Developing a strong understanding of the underlying math and science behind disease spread will reveal clues.
 Doing some testing on a Jello® zombie brain to determine the cause of the zombie-like symptoms may reveal additional clues.
 Will teachers work together to stop the outbreak?
 Or will they be overrun by the student zombie horde?
 Learning and applying the relevant math and science concepts may just help save the human race — and students’ interest in STEM!

 This in-person workshop is available in one- and two-day options to accommodate educator-specific needs.
+A half-day workshop option is also available.
 The two-day workshop offers a more extensive exploration of topics.
 A virtual workshop is also available in multiple two- or three-hour sessions.

 This zombie-themed workshop emphasized hands-on, project based activities that incorporate both simulations and sensor-based data collection and analysis.